 One of the major mistakes that we often see is installing the generator directly onto the electrical panel without a transfer switch.
 This practice damages your appliances and the generator.
 It will also endanger utility workers near power lines trying to restore electricity.

 A transfer switch is designed to switch an electrical load between two sources.
-In the event power is no longer available from your utility electrical systems, switch the power source from the line to your generator.
+If power is no longer available from your utility electrical systems, switch the power source from the line to your generator.
 Voila!
-Power is back on.
+The power is back on.

 We understand DIY is attractive and could save you money.
-However, we highly recommended that you consult with your local certified electrician to have this properly planned and installed.
+However, we highly recommend that you consult with your local certified electrician to have this properly planned and installed.

 If your budget allows, look into a stationary or standby generator to simplify your life.
 It has an automatic built-in transfer switch that does the work for you when power is out.